DarkSystemGit/Atto-24/docs/gfx.md

 - **gfx.tilemap.new**

   - Description: Creates a new tilemap with the specified properties.
 Tilemaps are used for rendering large, grid-based graphical elements.
+A tileset is a 512 long array of 8 by 8 tiles.
   - Parameters:
     - `int addr` - The address of the tilemap data.
     - `int x` - The x-coordinate of the tilemap.